dward2/BME547/Assignments/01_tool_setup_git_intro.md

   c) In the title, enter your name and the GitHub user name you created.
 For example, "David Ward - dward2".
   d) In the comment area, please include your Duke e-mail address.
-  e) In the Assignees section on the right, select dward2 so I will be notified of your issue.
-  f) Click the green "Submit new issue" button.
+  e) Click the green "Submit new issue" button.

 4. Download and install `git` at https://git-scm.com.
 We will be using `Git Bash`, *not* a GUI client.